justinlubin/cobbler/ARCHITECTURE.md

 `partial_eval.ml(i)` implements our partial evaluator and serves a similar role to catamorphism fusion for Elm.

+Most types relating to the languages that these two instantiations work with are in their corresponding `lang.ml` files.

 ## The frontend

 The frontend is relatively simple, with a main entry point of `main.py`.
 The